yereverluvinunclebert/Steampunk-Nixie-Tube-Clock-MkIII/README.md

 # Steampunk-Nixie-Tube-Clock-MkIII

- Cyberpunk Nixie Tube Clock widget MkIII, written in Javascript and XML for the Yahoo Widget (Konfabulator) Engine.
+ Steampunk/Cyberpunk Nixie Tube Clock widget MkIII, written in Javascript and XML for the Yahoo Widget (Konfabulator) Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac OSX prior to Catalina.